itsamanpathak/DigiPointSDK/README.md

 DigiPoint Android SDK is a Kotlin library for India's Digital Postal Index Number (DIGIPIN) system.
 Convert coordinates to 10-character codes and back with 4m×4m precision.

-> **⚠️ Pre-release Version (v0.1.0)**: This is a beta release for testing and feedback.
-Please report any issues you encounter.
+> **🚀 Version 0.2.0**: This release includes significant improvements with a safe, crash-proof API and comprehensive error handling.

 **Key Benefits:**
 - ⚡ **High Precision**: 4m×4m grid accuracy